Towards Unbiased and Accurate Deferral to Multiple Experts: Conclusion

 \section{Conclusion}

-We proposed a joint learning model to simultaneously train a classifier and a deferrer in the multiple-experts setting.
+We proposed a joint learning model to simultaneously train a classifier and a deferrer in the multiple-experts setting. {\bf The code and dataset are available online}\footnote{\url{https://github.com/vijaykeswani/Deferral-To-Multiple-Experts}}.
 Our framework can help increase the applicability of automated models in settings where human experts are an indispensable part of the pipeline.
 At the same time, by addressing the domains and biases of the model and the humans, we ensure that its utilization is thoughtful and context-aware.